-- The attractiveness of an information resource
+- The attractiveness of an information asset

 - Historical security events

 - Local circumstances

 - Number of users

 - Attitude of management.

-Probability is assessed for each threat against groups of resources.
+Probability is assessed for each threat against groups of assets.
 To enforce a level of consistency a matrix is defined that describes the different levels.
-Abriska can be customised to use any number of levels e.g. 1-4, 1-6.
-The scale must be in ascending order, the higher the number the more likely it is to happen.
+Abriska can be customised to use any number of